JulianWDev/MetData/docs/assignments/two.md

 To power the eight crafts boats, we will need 68 solar panels running for a day.
 These solar panels would need an approximate area of 112 m2.
 Research from AMS shows that there is space for around 3 250 000 more solar panels (300WP) on rooftops in Amsterdam (AMS, n.d.).
 Consequently, there is definitely sufficient space to produce the energy necessary for the event locally.
 Another option would be to install the solar panel directly on the boats.
 Indeed, more and more boats are doing this alternative.

 ### Would there be any effect on the water quality if there are less/no canal boats using fossil fuels?
-Based on previous research, we assume that while removing fossil fuel riven boats from the canals will reduce the amount of leakage in the canals it's not relevant to current pollution issues.
-Previous measurement of water quality focus predominantly of e.coli and blue alga.
+Based on previous research, we assume that while removing fossil fuel riven boats from the canals will reduce the amount of leakage in the canals it's not relevant to the main pollution issues (Minami, 2003).
+Previous measurement of water quality focus predominantly of e.coli and blue alga (an den Tillaart, 2017; Van Roekel, 2022).
 These are mostly caused by sewage water overflowing and warmth and fertilizer in the water.
 Thus, while it would make the water cleaner it's not the most prominent issue at the moment.

 ### References
 ABC boat hire. (n.d.)
 How much fuel does a narrowboat use? - .
 ABC Boat Hire | ABC Boat Hire. https://www.abcboathire.com/blog/how-much-fuel-does-a-narrowboat-use